VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Acknowledgements

 \section{Acknowledgements}

 M.V.G. and I.A.S. acknowledge the support of Ministry of Science and Higher Education of the Russian Federation under the grant 075-15-2020-780 (N13.1902.21.0039).
-Observations in the paper made use of the High-Resolution Imaging instruments ‘Alopeke and Zorro.
+Funding for the TESS mission is provided by NASA's Science Mission Directorate.
+KAC acknowledges support from the TESS mission via subaward s3449 from MIT.
+Some of the observations in this paper made use of the High-Resolution Imaging instruments ‘Alopeke and Zorro and were obtained under Gemini LLP Proposal Number: GN/S-2021A-LP-105.
 ‘Alopeke and Zorro were funded by the NASA Exoplanet Exploration Program and built at the NASA Ames Research Center by Steve B. Howell, Nic Scott, Elliott P. Horch, and Emmett Quigley.
-‘Alopeke and Zorro was mounted on the Gemini North and South telescope of the international Gemini Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation. on behalf of the Gemini partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigación y Desarrollo (Chile), Ministerio de Ciencia, Tecnología e Innovación (Argentina), Ministério da Ciência, Tecnologia, Inovações e Comunicações (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
+Alopeke was mounted on the Gemini North telescope of the international Gemini Observatory, a program of NSF’s OIR Lab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation. on behalf of the Gemini partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigación y Desarrollo (Chile), Ministerio de Ciencia, Tecnología e Innovación (Argentina), Ministério da Ciência, Tecnologia, Inovações e Comunicações (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
+This work makes use of observations from the LCOGT network.
+Part of the LCOGT telescope time was granted by NOIRLab through the Mid-Scale Innovations Program (MSIP).
+MSIP is funded by NSF.
+This paper makes use of observations made with the MuSCAT2 instrument, developed by the Astrobiology Center, at TCS operated on the island of Tenerife by the IAC in the Spanish Observatorio del Teide.
+This paper is based on observations made with the MuSCAT3 instrument, developed by the Astrobiology Center and under financial supports by JSPS KAKENHI (JP18H05439) and JST PRESTO (JPMJPR1775), at Faulkes Telescope North on Maui, HI, operated by the Las Cumbres Observatory.
 This research has made use of the Exoplanet Follow-up Observation Program (ExoFOP; DOI:\dataset[10.26134/ExoFOP5]{http://dx.doi.org/10.26134/ExoFOP5}) website, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 This publication makes use of data products collected by the TESS mission and obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 The light curve and target pixel file data used in this paper can be found in \dataset[10.17909/t9-nmc8-f686]{http://dx.doi.org/10.17909/t9-nmc8-f686}.
+C. M. would like to gratefully acknowledge the entire Dragonfly Telephoto Array team, and Bob Abraham in particular, for allowing their telescope bright time to be put to use observing exoplanets.
+TRAPPIST-South is funded by the Belgian National Fund for Scientific Research (F.R.S.-FNRS) under grant PDR T.0120.21, with the participation of the Swiss National Science Fundation (SNF).M.G. is F.R.S-FNRS Research Director.
+E.J. is F.R.S-FNRS Senior Research Associate.
+The postdoctoral fellowship of KB is funded by F.R.S.-FNRS grant T.0109.20 and by the Francqui Foundation.
+This publication benefits from the support of the French Community of Belgium in the context of the FRIA Doctoral Grant awarded to MT.
+F.J.P. acknowledges financial support from the grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
+This research received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n$^\circ$ 803193/BEBOP), and from the Science and Technology Facilities Council (STFC; grant n$^\circ$ ST/S00193X/1).
+This work makes use of observations from the ASTEP telescope.
+ASTEP benefited from the support of the French and Italian polar agencies IPEV and PNRA in the framework of the Concordia station program, from INSU, ESA, the University of Birmingham and STFC.